Youniwemi/mail-control/readme.txt

 4. Test your smtp confirugation, "Send a test email" and "Test your SPF, DKIM, and domain DMARC setup"

 == Changelog ==
+= 0.2.4 =
+* Added Show details button in the log view to display the emails content, headers, errors as well as events details ( opens and clicks )
-= 0.2.3 =
+* Emails logs and Mail Control settings can be accessed with "manage_options" permission = 0.2.3 =
 * Fix notice undefined variables and typo in readme file = 0.2.2 : Email Delivreability testing  =